seg/tutorials-2017/FWI_forward_adjoint/FWIpart1.md

 As we can see, the Laplacian $\Delta \vd{u}$ is simply expressed with Devito by the shorthand expression `u.laplace`, where the order of the derivative stencil is defined by the `space_order` parameter used to create the symbol `u(t, x, y, z)`.
-However, for solving the wave equation, Equation (#WEdis) needs to be rearranged, so that we obtain an expression for the wavefield $\vd{u}(\text{time}+s)$ at the next time step (again, ignoring the damping term for now):
+However, for solving the wave equation, Equation (#WEdis) needs to be rearranged so that we obtain an expression for the wavefield $\vd{u}(\text{time}+s)$ at the next time step (again, ignoring the damping term for now):